 All four language modalities–reading, listening, writing, and speaking–are fostered right from the beginning in an intricately interrelated fashion.
 The previous order indicates a slope of likely intellectual engagement and performance: reading comprehension can be constructed in such a fashion that it is closest to their current behaviors as L1 readers — speaking is furthest from their L1 capacity, nevertheless need not lack intellectual merit.

-The curriculum focuses on content and makes intricate content/function to language form connections, rather than following an approach which implicitly assumed that students first learn, in an additive fashion, the formal inventory with the goal of accuracy, and THEN use it to access and express content.
+The curriculum focuses on content and makes intricate content/function to language form connections, rather than following an approach that implicitly assumed that students first learn, in an additive fashion, the formal inventory with the goal of accuracy, and THEN use it to access and express content.
 Unfortunately, all too often, by the time the “THEN” finally comes around, many students have given up on their study of a foreign language.

 KEY CONSIDERATIONS IN ADULT INSTRUCTED LANGUAGE ACQUISITION (SLA) FOR THE COLLEGIATE SETTING